DrewRoss5/ConchShell/README.md

 A Linux shell written in C, written as a hobbyist project

 # Roadmap/ToDo:
+- Finish implementing running executables
-- Allow running external executables
+  - Allow executables to be called without explicitly using the "run" command
+  - Allow passing arguments
+  - Improve support for intereactive applications
 - Add a config file
 - Add support for aliases
 - Add background tasks